This post may contain affiliate links.

 Finally, when the game was over, we were able to stop by the University of Illinois’ Veterinary Medicine field and see the horses and talk about the differences between horses and ponies.

-Below are three easy ways I have found that work for cutting costs for sporting events.
+Plus, keep in mind the three easy ways I have found that work for cutting costs for sporting events.

 #1 – Check your local Calendar of Events for free local games or check Groupon for discounted professional tickets.